ucldc/ingest_deploy/README.md

 10. Re-synch CouchDB stage to CouchDB prod.
 11. Re-synch CouchDB prod to Solr prod.

+This also applies to cases where a contributor removes an object from their source collection.
+In lieu of reharvesting the entire collection, you can selectively delete an item from CouchDB (then synch from CouchDB to Solr).

 ### <a name="highstage">Creating/Harvesting with High Stage Workers</a>